sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     For more information about PhysicalDrive*X*, see [CreateFile function](https://msdn.microsoft.com/library/windows/desktop/aa363858.aspx).

     To see command line options for capturing FFUs, run `dism /capture-ffu /?` or see [DISM Image Management Command-Line Options](dism-image-management-command-line-options-s14.md).
+Note that you shouldn't have to specify a PlatformID when capturing a desktop image.

-    This command captures an FFU image of PhysicalDrive0 called WinOEM.ffu:
+    The following command captures an FFU image of PhysicalDrive0 called WinOEM.ffu.
+The /name and /description arguments allow you to set information about your image. /name is required, /description is optional.

     ```
-    DISM.exe /capture-ffu /imagefile=e:\WinOEM.ffu /capturedrive=\\.\PhysicalDrive0 /name=disk0
+    DISM.exe /capture-ffu /imagefile=e:\WinOEM.ffu /capturedrive=\\.\PhysicalDrive0 /name:disk0 /description:"Windows 10 FFU"
     ```

+    This command also gives a name and description to the FFU image.
+Name is required when capturing

 ## Deploy Windows from WinPE using an FFU

-1. Boot your destination device to WinPE.
+1. Boot your destination PC to WinPE.

 2. Connect a storage drive or map the network location that has your FFU file and note the drive letter, for example, N.